How to Find 3D Shapes Nets?

 Cone

-A cone is a solid object that has a circular base and also a vertex.
+A cone is a solid object that has a circular base and a vertex.
 It is a geometrical shape that tapers smoothly from the circular flat base to a point called the apex.
 Take a conical birth cap.
 When you cut a slit along its slope, you get a net for the cone.

 Cylinder

 A cylinder is a solid geometric shape that has two parallel circular bases connected by a curved surface.
 When you cut the curved surface of each cylindrical jar, you get a net for the cylinder.
-The net consists of two circles for the base and top and a rectangle for the curved surface.
+The net consists of two circles for the base and top, and a rectangle for the curved surface.

 Pyramid

 A pyramid is also called a polyhedron.
-A pyramid can be a polygon, such as a square, triangle, and so on.
+A pyramid can be a polygon, such as a square, a triangle, and so on.
 It has three or more triangular faces that join together at a common point called the vertex.
 The net for a pyramid with a square base consists of a square with triangles along its four edges.

 Exercises for Finding \(3D\) Shapes Nets